elastic/examples/ELK_donorschoose/README.md

 ### Download & Ingest Data

 You have 2 options to index the data into Elasticsearch.
 You can either use the Elasticsearch [snapshot and restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html) API to directly restore the `donorschoose` index from a snapshot.
-OR, you can download the raw data from the DonorsChoose.org website and then use the scripts in the [Scripts - Python ADD LINK]() folder to process the raw files and index the data.
+OR, you can download the raw data from the DonorsChoose.org website and then use the scripts in the [Scripts - Python](https://github.com/elastic/examples/tree/master/ELK_donorschoose/Scripts%20-%20Python) folder to process the raw files and index the data.

 #### Option 1.
 Load data by restoring index snapshot
 (Learn more about snapshot / restore [here]())